RobertoDF/BRIO/README.md

 Input provides only normalized_projection_volume.

+BRIO_input.m provides inputs of an area while BRIO_output.m provides the outputs.

 ## Requirements
 - MATLAB (R2018a on a Windows computer was used for all testing)
 - [The Allen Mouse Brain Atlas volume and annotations](http://data.cortexlab.net/allenCCF/) (download template and annotation volume files)